MaWiMa/CCS/en/Changing_Canadian_Schools-060.md

-53
-it diﬁcult to ask whether the narrow spectrum of intellectual properties targeted are the entire range cfpmperﬁes on which education ought to focus.
+~~it difficult to ask whether the narrow spectrum of intellectual properties targeted are the entire range properties on which education ought to focus.~~
 Adapﬁngtothoschool systemic anotherkeypartofthe
 educational experience.
 Even ifs student closely ﬁts the model ﬁorwhom the system hasbeen designed, there is no guarantee